 Disaster Giving & Grantmaking

 Wildfires, hurricanes and earthquakes have caused devastation both on our shores and beyond.
-We stand with those affected and have compiled selected resources to help inform effective giving to help those in need. (see below).
-As we know from past local experience with the Soberanes Fire and Big Sur Relief Funds, there are three phases of support: relief, recovery and rebuilding.
+We stand with those affected and have compiled selected resources to help inform effective giving.
+As we know from past local experience with the Soberanes Fire and Big Sur Relief Funds, effective areas of support include relief, recovery and rebuilding.

 How to Give: 4 Areas of Support